 Towards or away from the West?

+How does this affect business managers trying to navigate these challenging times?
 In summary, India’s strategy can best be described as pragmatic.
 It utilises relationships with Eastern and Western blocs to navigate global politics, strengthening its position and influence without becoming overly dependent on any bloc.
 This balance is critical to India’s goal of becoming a leading power while addressing complex regional and global challenges.
 It also opens plenty of opportunities for businesses in the West and India to explore new dynamics and succeed in their interactions.
+Business managers should be able to use the Indian market and environment to reduce their risks.

 Contact us to discuss business, outsourcing, India or any other matter where we can collaborate!